Mitch-P-Analyst/Salifort-Motors/README.md

 ![Executive Summary Document](https://github.com/Mitch-P-Analyst/Salifort-Motors/blob/main/Salifort%20Motors%20Executive%20Summary.pdf)

 I analyzed a 15k-row HR dataset for Salifort Motors to understand drivers of attrition.
-Employees with more projects, higher monthly hours, longer tenure, and lower satisfaction were much more likely to leave.
-Recommended actions: cap projects at ≤5 and limit average monthly hours to ≤230—especially for 3–4-year employees.
-The cross-validated XGBoost classifier delivered precision 0.98 and recall 0.91; feature importance by gain ranked Satisfaction, Number of Projects, Tenure, Previous Satisfaction, then Average Monthly Hours.

 Employees with **more projects, higher monthly hours, longer tenure, and lower satisfaction were much more likely to leave**.

 Recommendations:
 - Limit project assignments at ≤5